6 Ways to Prepare for your Disney Audition

-Here are a six ways to prepare for your Disney audition:
+Here are a six ways to prepare for your Disney audition (Watch the video for an EXTRA tip to prepare!):

-I watched Youtube videos of parades to practice basic Disney dance moves/movements.
-I paid attention to facial expressions and energy.
+3. Watch Youtube videos: I watched Youtube videos of parades to practice basic Disney dance moves/movements.
+I paid attention to their facial expressions, dance moves, and energy.
 Watching Disney performers may give you a general idea of what kind of animation Disney is looking for!

-Preparing for my audition helped me feel confident – even when I was standing in a room filled with young women who are far more beautiful and talented than I am.
-I don’t believe I would have made it through all the rounds of the audition without preparing.
+Preparing for my audition helped me feel confident - even when I was standing in a room filled with young women who believe were far more beautiful and talented than me.
+I don't think I would have made it through all the rounds of the audition without preparing.

 Believe in yourself, and don't let fear stand in the way of your audition!